Effective July 25, 2013

 (a) A person, firm, or entity shall be construed to practice or offer to practice engineering or land surveying, who does any of the following:

-(2) by display or verbal claim, sign, advertisement, contract, card or other printed, engraved, or written instrument or device, bearing a person's, firm's, or entity's name or in any other way represents to be a Professional Engineer or Land Surveyor, or a firm providing or having the qualifications to provide engineering or land surveying services, or
+(2) by display or verbal claim, sign, advertisement, contract, card or other printed, engraved, or written instrument or device, bearing a person’s, firm’s, or entity’s name or in any other way represents to be an Engineer, Professional Engineer, Land Surveyor, or Professional Land Surveyor or a firm providing or having the qualifications to provide engineering or land surveying services, or

 (4) holds himself/herself or itself out as having the qualifications to, is able to, or who does contract, offer or perform any engineering or land surveying service.

-(A) Advertising in national publications or electronic media, provided there is no offering of professional services in jurisdictions where not licensed.
+(1) Advertising in national publications or electronic media, provided there is no offering of professional services in jurisdictions where not licensed

-(B) Responding to letters of inquiry regarding requests for proposals, provided there is written disclosure that the engineer/surveyor and firm are not licensed in this jurisdiction and the response is limited to inquiries regarding the scope of project and to demonstrate interest.
+(2) Responding to letters of inquiry regarding requests for proposals, provided there is written disclosure that the engineer/surveyor and firm are not licensed in this jurisdiction and the response is limited to inquiries regarding the scope of project and to demonstrate interest

-(C) Responding to letters of inquiry from prospective clients, provided there is written disclosure that the engineer/surveyor and firm are not licensed in this jurisdiction and the response is limited to inquiries regarding scope of project and to demonstrate interest.
+(3) Responding to letters of inquiry from prospective clients, provided there is written disclosure that the engineer/surveyor and firm are not licensed in this jurisdiction and the response is limited to inquiries regarding scope of project and to demonstrate interest

-(D) Using the title/designation Professional Engineer, Licensed Engineer, P.E., Professional Land Surveyor, Licensed Land Surveyor, or P.L.S. or the like on letterheads, or business cards from an office in the jurisdiction where licensure is held.
+(4) Using the title/designation Professional Engineer, Engineer, P.E., Professional Land Surveyor, Land Surveyor, or P.L.S. or the like on letterheads, or business cards from an office in the jurisdiction where licensure is held.

-(b) Regardless of the above, proposals may not be submitted, contracts signed, or work commenced until the engineer/surveyor and firm become licensed in Oklahoma.
+(c) Regardless of the above, proposals may not be submitted, contracts signed, or work commenced until the engineer, surveyor and firm become licensed in Oklahoma.

 (a) Knowledge of Rules.
 All persons licensed under the provisions of the act are charged with having knowledge of these Rules as well as amendments from time-to-time which are made known in writing to every licensee and applicant for licensure.